pokeclicker/pokeclicker-wiki/data/Berries/Enigma.md

 ### Possible Planting Formations {#planting}

-Enigma can be obtained by linking your game to a Discord account, obtaining 4 different hints from the Kanto Berry Master and surrounding an empty plot with berries according to those hints.
+Enigma can be obtained by getting 4 different hints from the Kanto Berry Master and surrounding an empty plot with berries according to those hints.
+These hints depend on the Trainer ID, so each profile will have a different Enigma configuration.

-To link your Discord account, click on Start Menu, then Save, then on the Link Discord button.
-This will redirect to a Discord page, please click on the Authorize button.
-Now your save is linked to your Discord account.

 You can fill your farm in the following way to obtain Enigma Berries.
 Purple squares indicate where mutations can occur.